 Potted winter-blooming camellia

 Do you wish to have flowers in winter on your deck, balcony or terrace?
-Camellia is then the ideal shrub for you because on the one hand, growing pots suits it well, and on the other, it blooms in winter.
+Camellia is ideal: on the one hand, growing in pots suits it well, and on the other, it blooms in winter.

 - Choose a good-sized pot with drainage holes.